scorpido74/azure-docs.nl-nl/articles/sql-database/sql-database-always-encrypted-azure-key-vault.md

 ---
-title: Always Encrypted-Azure Key Vault
+title: Always Encrypted - Azure Key Vault
-description: In dit artikel wordt beschreven hoe u met de wizard Always Encrypted in SQL Server Management Studio gevoelige gegevens kunt beveiligen in een SQL database met gegevens versleuteling.
+description: This article shows you how to secure sensitive data in a SQL database with data encryption using the Always Encrypted Wizard in SQL Server Management Studio.
-keywords: gegevens versleuteling, versleutelings sleutel, Cloud versleuteling
+keywords: data encryption, encryption key, cloud encryption
 services: sql-database
 ms.service: sql-database
 ms.subservice: security